Krylov Polynomials and Quantum Query Complexity: Introduction

 \section{Introduction}

-In several quantum algorithms, we possess some information regarding the input initial state.
-This is especially true while comparing to the classical solver, as the initial state $\ket{b}$ is prepared from a classical vector $b \in \mathbb{C}^N$.
-If such initial state information, particularly the spectral measure, is obtained beforehand, then we refer to such problems by state-aware formalism.
-Some examples include quantum linear system algorithms (QLSAs) such as HHL, eigenvalue estimation, quantum walks from a localized source, and spectral filtering problems \cite{Harrow_2009, Venegas_Andraca_2012, Kempe_2003}.
+In many quantum algorithms, prior information about the initial state is available or can be structurally assumed.
+When an algorithm explicitly leverages such information, particularly the spectral measure of the state with respect to the Hamiltonian, we describe the approach as utilizing a state-aware formalism.
+Prominent examples include quantum linear system algorithms (QLSAs) such as HHL, eigenvalue estimation, quantum walks from a localized source, and spectral filtering problems \cite{Harrow_2009, Venegas_Andraca_2012, Kempe_2003}.
+In the state-aware formalism, the effective dynamics are captured not by the full Hilbert space, but by the considerably smaller Krylov subspace.

-In the state-aware formalism, the effective dynamics are captured by Krylov space rather than the full Hilbert space.
-Krylov methods have been extensively used in classical computation theory \cite{10007764, krylov1931numerical}.
-In fact, the conjugate gradient technique, which belongs to the family of Krylov methods, is one of the most powerful techniques used in machine learning algorithms \cite{hestenes1952methods}.
-Recently, Krylov methods have attracted interest in the quantum domain in the context of quantum chaos and various complexity measures \cite{M_ck_2022, Nandy_2025, rabinovici2025krylovcomplexity,Balasubramanian_2022, Adhikari_2023,Adhikari_2024}.
-One open problem is that if there exists any relationship between these complexity measures and quantum computational complexity.
-In this manuscript, we show that, indeed, there exists an exact relationship between the Krylov space dimension and the quantum query complexity.

-The problem statement goes as follows.
-In several quantum algorithms, the goal is to prepare a state of the form